 A common herbal treatment for insomnia is tea, specifically chamomile.
 Chamomile is often considered to be one of the best teas for relaxation, as it works as a mild tranquilizer to help relax your body and mind.
 It has the added benefit of aiding digestion, stress, and anxiety.

 While chamomile is arguably the most popular, it’s far from the only natural aid.
-Lavender and St. John’s wort are popular flowers, as well as passion flowers, Californian poppy, and dozens of others.
-Experiment with what works for you and responds best to your body.
+Lavender and St. John’s wort is popular flowers, as well as passion flowers, Californian poppy, and dozens of others.
+Experiment with what works for you and respond best to your body.

 You may also consider consulting your physician about melatonin supplements.
 Melatonin is the chemical our brain releases to help us rest and sleep as we settle down for the night, but depression and other symptoms of grief trauma can hinder or outright stop the production of the natural chemical.
 Over-the-counter supplements are easily obtained, but always consult a doctor when adding a new vitamin or supplement to your pill regimen.